Before you read our 10 step guide to starting a business, make sure to download Small Business BC’s Starting Your Business Checklist.

 1. Make Sure Running a Small Business is Right for You

+Our guide to starting a business begins with a foundational idea.
+Is running a business right for you?
 Getting a business off the ground takes the right mix.
 You need a good idea, time, commitment, the right personality and a few basic business skills to make it happen.
 Small Business BC exists to help make your dream into reality.
 Start with our FREE 30-minute general business advisory service.
 We’ve also published a robust list of frequently asked questions that speak to the most common questions new entrepreneurs ask us.

 2. Understand the Different Business Structures